YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

     # access the aspark-starter project production database
     http://host-name:3000/prd_aspark_starter/list/monthly_issues

 #### 2.1.2.
-Switch projects by the :in operator in the search-box
+Switch projects by the :to operator in the search-box
-If you type the ":in &lt;&lt;database-name&gt;&gt;" you will get a drop down which will list the databases , to which your instance has access to, by chosing the database from the list and hitting enter you will be redirected to the same url by on the different database.
+If you type the ":to &lt;&lt;database-name&gt;&gt;" you will get a drop down which will list the projects databases , to which your instance has access to, by chosing the database from the list and hitting enter you will be redirected to the same url by on the different database.

 #### 2.1.3.
 Switch items by using the :for operator in the search-box
 If you type the ":in &lt;&lt;item-name&gt;&gt;" you will get a drop down which will list the items , to which your instance has access to, by chosing the item from the list and hitting enter you will be redirected to the same url by on the different database.
 You can combine both the ":in &lt;&lt;db&gt;&gt;" and ":for &lt;&lt;item&gt;&gt;" operators at once.

-#### 2.1.4.
-Order items ascending by using the :order-by &lt;&lt;attribute-name&gt;&gt; syntax
-If you type in the search box :order-by a dropdown will appear containing the list of the attributes of this item , by choosing one ( either with the mouse or with the keyboard ) and hitting enter the search result will be arranged orderred ascendingly by the attribute you specified after the :order-by operator

-#### 2.1.5.
-Order items descending by using the :desc-by &lt;&lt;attribute-name&gt;&gt; syntax
-If you type in the search box :desc-by a dropdown will appear containing the list of the attributes of this item , by choosing one ( either with the mouse or with the keyboard ) and hitting enter the search result will be arranged orderred descingly by the attribute you specified after the :desc-by operator